A Bible Study by Jack Kelley

 Since we’re trapped in the dimension of time, we can’t have any days without end.
 So when God set up our calendar He made every seventh day holy, and then the calendar began again.
 There’s never an eighth day.
 This was to help us to see that the seventh day, the day of rest, never ends.
 To underscore the importance of this, He made working on the seventh day punishable by death.

 But man missed the point.
-We thought it was about working on the Sabbath when it was really about resting when the work is finished.
-Here’s how that relates to Jesus.
+We thought it was about working on the Sabbath when it was really about resting when the work is finished, and that’s how all this relates to Jesus.

 What Is Our Work?